How Healthy are “Health Drinks” that we Add to a Child’s Milk?

 Table of Contents

 When it comes to a child’s health, parents are always looking for ways to boost it.
 Milk is a great source of nutrition for children, as it is a complete food.
 But, many children find milk unpalatable.
 Parents often struggle to get their children to drink milk.
 So, for picky eaters, health drinks can be an alternative way to ensure children get their essential nutrients.
 The most pressing question is whether health drinks benefit children.
-In this article, Delhi’s leading Dietitian Avni Kaul discusses the topic in detail.
+In this article, Delhi’s leading Dietician Avni Kaul discusses the topic in detail.

 Ingredients matter